mtaylor/tuskar_install/README.md

    If you saw 'CREATE_COMPLETE' above then you have succesfully deployed an Overcloud using Tuskar.
-We can now perform setup of the overcloud and loads the demo image into overcloud glance.
+We can now perform setup of the overcloud and load the demo image into overcloud glance.
-   (Assumption: you already have the demo fedora-cloud.qcow2 image on CONTROL):

         #Don't worry if the following complains about 'flavor m1.tiny doesn't exist'
         /opt/stack/undercloud-live/bin/configure-overcloud.sh